Esri/i3s-spec/profiles/pointclouds/docs/documentation.md

 ![Point Cloud Scene Layer](img/pcsl.jpeg)

 ## Point cloud scene layer structure
-The point cloud scene layer is structured into tree of multiple json files.
+The point cloud scene layer is structured into a tree of multiple json files.
 Beside storing information in the json format, some are also provided as binary buffer.
 You can create a scene layer package (*.slpk) or a I3S service.
-Because a SLPK file can contain millions of documents an [SLPK hash table](../../common/docs/slpk_hash_table.md) improves performance when scanning the slpk.
+Because a *.slpk file can contain millions of documents an [SLPK hash table](../../common/docs/slpk_hash_table.md) improves performance when scanning the slpk.
 A point cloud scene layer contains the following:

 - [Layer description](layer.md)